Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyMarkerTransactions.md

 GoQuorum v21.??.? introduces a new method for processing private transactions, which can be used instead of the 'legacy' private transaction flow.
 This makes use of a new type of public transaction referred to as a "Privacy Marker Transaction".
-The privacy marker transaction is distributed across the network, instead of the private transaction.
-The private transaction itself is only available to the participants.
+The privacy marker transaction is distributed across the network, instead of the private transaction and the private transaction is only available to the participants.

 This functionality is enabled using a new command line flag and genesis flag (see [Configuration Changes]).